AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/platform-services/tabs/network-service.md

         executorService.submit(
             () -> {
                 try {
                     // 1.
-If the network is down, for example the device is under airplane mode, callback should be invoked immediately with a null connection.
+If the network is down, for example, if the device is in airplane mode, the callback should be invoked immediately with a null connection.
+When the null connection is passed to the callback, the SDK will treat it as a recoverable failure and handle it accordingly.

                     // callback.call(null);

-                    // When the null connection is passed to the callback, the SDK will retry the same request at a later time.

                     // 2.
 If the network is available, the SDK should send out the request and invoke the callback with the corresponding connection. final HttpConnecting connection = doConnection(request);

                     if (callback != null) {
                       // If a callback was provided, invoke the callback with the connection callback.call(connection);
                     } else {
                       // If no callback is passed by the client, close the connection. connection.close();
                     }
                 } catch (Exception e) {
                     // 3.
 The connectAsync method should never throw exceptions.
 Catch any exceptions and invoke the callback with an error response. if (callback != null) {